11 Best Legal Tech Companies of 2026

 - Client intake & CRM: Streamlines client onboarding with customizable intake forms and contact management.

-- Task & workflow automation: Automates routine legal workflows to improve efficiency and reduce administrative tasks.
+- Task and workflow automation: Automates routine legal workflows to improve efficiency and reduce administrative tasks.

 - Secure communication: Provides encrypted messaging and client portals for confidential interactions.